oa-333/elog/README.md

 - ELOG_REDIS_SERVER_NAME
 - ELOG_REDIS_VERIFY_MODE

+Note that the CLI requires that the ELOG_REDIS_SERVERS environment variable be properly set so the CLI can list registered configuration services.

-See [Configuration Service Redis Publishing](#configuration-service-redis-publishing) for more details about allowed values for these environment variables.
+See [Configuration Service Publishing to Redis Cluster](#configuration-service-publishing-to-redis-cluster) for more details about allowed values for these environment variables.

+In the same manner, if ELOG_ENABLE_CONFIG_PUBLISH_ETCD=ON is used during build, then the elog_cli also supports listing available services, as they are loaded from the etcd servers configured by the environment variable ELOG_ETCD_SERVERS (comma or semicolon separated list of host:port pairs).

+NOTE: When configuring the CLI to connect to a etcd cluster, the following environment variables are recognized:

+- ELOG_ETCD_SERVERS (A comma or semicolon-separated list of host:port pairs, denoting etcd servers)
+- ELOG_ETCD_API_VERSION
+- ELOG_ETCD_PREFIX
+- ELOG_ETCD_KEY
+- ELOG_ETCD_EXPIRE_SECONDS
+- ELOG_ETCD_RENEW_EXPIRE_SECONDS
+- ELOG_ETCD_PASSWORD

+Note that the CLI requires that the ELOG_ETCD_SERVERS environment variable be properly set so the CLI can list registered configuration services.

+See [Configuration Service Publishing to etcd Cluster](#configuration-service-publishing-to-etcd-cluster) for more details about allowed values for these environment variables.

 On Linux and MinGW platforms, the CLI tool supports auto-complete of commands and log source names.
 If service discovery is enabled, then the CLI also supports auto-complete of configuration service details.